hello-rust/show/LESSONS_LEARNED.md

 3. There's a ton of royality free music out there, but it's hard to find because it's not properly categorized or the preview is cumbersome.
 Right now I use [freemusicarchive](freemusicarchive.org/), although it's not the most convenient to use.
+4. Like everything else, video editing is a rabbit hole.
+From multicamera setups to LUTs, there's sooo much to learn and experiment with.
+But it's also a lot of fun!